juju/docs/src/en/controllers-config.md

 juju bootstrap --config bootstrap-timeout=700 lxd
 ```

-Once a controller is created, all its settings become immutable.
+In general, once a controller is created, all its settings become immutable.
+An
+exception to this rule are the five keys related to audit logging.

 !!!
 Note:
     The `--config` option may also be used to configure the 'default' model.